Login to Complete _an Application_ or to Access Judging Panel

 There are two submission categories:

-A Certificate of Award, and one event ticket each, will be awarded to Citation, Merit and Honor Award winners for student entries that embody and celebrate the art of architecture as a tool for communication through hand delineations, sketches and renderings.
-Submissions must relate to a real, proposed or visionary architectural project.
-Hand Delineation Submissions will be comprised of formal and informal hand drawings, including travel sketches, concept sketches, presentation drawings, elevations, sections, perspectives and technical drawings.
+Award winners for student entries that embody and celebrate the art of architecture as a tool for communication through hand delineations, sketches, and renderings.
+Submissions must relate to a real, proposed, or visionary architectural project.
+Hand Delineation submissions will be comprised of formal and informal hand drawings, including travel sketches, concept sketches, presentation drawings, renderings, elevations, sections, perspectives, and technical drawings.
 Media may be any hand drawing technique used to portray or refine an architectural project.
 This includes pencil, marker, ink, water color, tempera, and collage.

-A Certificate of Award, and one event ticket each, will be awarded to Citation, Merit and Honor Award winners for student entries that demonstrate excellence in design from a Community College Program.
+Award winners for student entries that demonstrate excellence in design.
 Submissions must be from a studio assignment completed within the last year and should clearly delineate a design proposal based on a concept.
 Submissions should include graphics that indicate the process of design and how the final design solution was determined.
-Submissions may include, but are not limited to, concept statements, parti diagrams, analysis, hand sketches, hand or digital renderings, images of physical or digital models, presentation drawings, elevations, sections, perspectives and technical drawings or documentation.
+Submissions may include, but are not limited to, concept statements, parti diagrams, analysis, hand sketches, hand or digital renderings, images of physical or digital models, presentation drawings, renderings, elevations, sections, perspectives and technical drawings or documentation.

 · Contextual relationship